library(tidyverse)

 Each boxplot is read in the usual way (median line, IQR box, whiskers, and outliers), but now the left-hand box summarises happiness among low-income countries, the middle box covers the medium-income group, and the right-hand box shows the high-income group.
 Side by side, the three panels reveal how the centre, spread, and tails of the happiness distribution shift as national income rises.

 We can easily make conditional histograms with the histogram() function.
-For example, in the following, we make a stacked histogram:
+One effective approach is to use a dodged histogram with position = "dodge":

 histogram(happiness, by = income, data = whr2025, position = 'dodge')

 With position = "dodge" the bars belonging to the different income groups are placed side by side instead of on top of one another.
 Each bin along the happiness axis still has the same overall width, but inside that bin you now see three adjacent bars: one for low-, one for medium-, and one for high-income countries.
 This layout makes it easy to compare the absolute counts for each income tier at the same happiness level, because the bars share the same baseline.
-What you give up is a direct sense of the total frequency in each bin: the eye now has to add the separate bar heights rather than reading a single combined column.

 3.6.2 Conditional descriptive statistics